Hi! I’m Zawn Villines.

 I love all plants, especially the hundreds of orchids and succulents who live with me.
 I rescue bugs, read everything I can get my hands on, and am obsessed with paper planning.
 I raise khaki Campbell ducks.
 I have a degree in philosophy, and have worked with primates and in wildlife rehabilitation.

-I have three daughters: a preschooler, an infant, and a beloved baby who died.
+I have three daughters: a young child, a toddler, and a beloved baby who died.
 I write a lot about infant loss.

 Zawn’s Writing